My Teen Romantic Comedy SNAFU Too!

-The season is produced by Studio feel. and directed by Kei Oikawa, with series composition by Shōtarō Suga, character designs by Yuichi Tanaka, music by Monaca and sound direction by Satoshi Motoyama.
+The season is produced by animation studio Feel and directed by Kei Oikawa, with series composition by Shōtarō Suga, character designs by Yuichi Tanaka, music by Monaca and sound direction by Satoshi Motoyama.
 The thirteen-episode season premiered on April 3, 2015 and ran until June 26, 2015 on TBS with later airings on MBS, CBC, TUT and BS-TBS.
 The season was picked up by Crunchyroll for online simulcast streaming in North America and other select parts of the world.
 This was followed by an acquisition by AnimeLab for an online simulcast in Australia and New Zealand.
 The season was licensed by Sentai Filmworks for distribution via select digital outlets and a home media release in North America.